BaselAshraf81/PassionOfRugsFullSuite/AI_QUICK_START.md

 **"No AI Analysis Available" message:**
 - Wait for API calls to complete
-- Check that both phone and address lookups succeeded
+- Check that accumulated data has meaningful results
 - Make sure AI Person Filtering is enabled in settings

 **Address correction not working:**